 What makes you unique?
 This is one of the most common interview questions in the book.
-Answering this question is less about identifying what makes you unique, and more about what makes you uniquely qualified for the job.
+Answering this question is less about identifying what makes you unique, and more about identifying what makes you uniquely qualified for the job.

 Here’s how to make your answers simple, relevant, and memorable enough to make an impression.